adityasangani/Notes/Java.md

 ### Class.forName()
 Lets say we have a class and in it we have a static block.
 If we want to execute the static block without creating an object of that class, we can do so by loading the class using: Class.forName("<name of the class>");
 Class.forName("com.mysql.jdbc.Driver"); is the same as DriverManager.registerDriver(new com.mysql.jdbc.Driver());

+### JSP & Servlets
+Normally, a client requests something from the server which the server already has, and the server responds with that object.
+But sometimes, a client requests something from the server which is then built in runtime dynamically.
+For this, the server forwards this request to an intermediary called Helper Application (Web Container).
+In this web container we have servlets.
+The servlets are basically java files which can take in the request, process it and output an html file.
+Examples of web containers are:
+- Apache Tomcat
+- GlassFish
+- IBM WebSphere

+Now how do we decide for which type of request which servlet it should be forwarded to?
+Well that information is written in a file called the Deployment Descriptor whose filename is web.xml file.
+In this web.xml file (which is basically a servlet mappping file), we mention url names; that for this type of url, use this servlet, and so on.

+Servlet is a normal java class which extends http servlet.
+Now in the latest update, we don't have to use web.xml files.
+Instead we can use Annotations on our servlets.